 Method 1: Use a Digital-to-Analog Converter (DAC)

 All you need is a Toslink digital out cable as well as your 3.5 mm cable connected to your device (e.g speakers).
-Here is the process:
+Here is the process (in this example, we will show you how you can connect your digital TV using your optical cable to your analog speakers using AUX):

 1. Power the DAC: Most DACs can be powered with USB and you can normally use the USB connection on your TV for this purpose.